OCFL/ocfl-java/README.md

 Use `FileSystemOcflStorage.builder()` to create and configure an `OcflStorage` instnace.

 * **repositoryRoot**: Required, path to the OCFL storage root directory.
-* **threadPoolSize**: Optional, sets the size of the storage impls thread pool.
-By default, the thread pool size is equal to the number of available processors.
 * **checkNewVersionFixity**: Optional, instructs the client to check the fixity of every file in new versions once the version is at rest.
 By default, this is disabled and it is unlikely to be worthwhile if the work directory and OCFL storage root are on the same mount, as recommended.